terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    cp -RT ../terraform-example-foundation/policy-library/ .
    ```

-1. Commit changes at your main branch to the policy repo.
+1. Commit changes to the main branch of the policy repo.
 This way you can manage versions locally.

    ```bash
    git add .